In the first quarter of 2020, PCC will release version 8.15 of our electronic charting and practice management software to all PCC users.

 PCC 8.15 automatically syncs authentication between PCC EHR and the Practice Management window.
 Your practice can use PCC EHR’s User Administration tool to manage user accounts for all PCC products.

-Finally, if a user updates their own password in PCC EHR, that will automatically update their password for all PCC products.
+If a user updates their own password in PCC EHR, that will automatically update their password for all PCC products.

 The new “one stop shopping” for user account administration in PCC 8.15 will save time and reduce username and password problems, especially for your staff who access both PCC EHR and the advanced billing tools found in the Practice Management window.